keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

     \label{fig:nersc-milc-multi-congestion}
 \end{figure}

-Figure\ \ref{fig:nersc-milc-multi-congestion} shows the result for the NERSC MILC benchmark.
+Figure\ \ref{fig:nersc-milc-multi-congestion} shows the result in the case of the NERSC MILC benchmark.
 The graph reveals that dynamic routing outperforms
 \mbox{D-mod-K} routing again.
-In this case, the difference of link load is largest when random node selection and cyclic process placement is adopted.
+In this case, the reduction of link load was largest when random node selection and cyclic process placement was adopted.
-When using linear node selection and block process placement, the difference of maximum link load depending on the routing algorithm is 18%.
+When using linear node selection and block process placement, the reduction of maximum link load was 18%.

 ## Benchmark Results